Here’s a little-discussed phenomenon: The Automatic No. It sabotages Adult ADHD relationships of all kinds.

 Oh, I’ve also seen the Automatic Yes, too.
 More about that in a minute.

-Therapy for Adult ADHD should shine a major light on identifying these counterproductive coping responses and, with diagnosis/treatment now in hand, finding more productive coping responses.
-That was a major focus of my first book and now a major focus of my online training (launches soon, so be sure to subscribe!).
+Therapy for Adult ADHD should shine a major light on identifying these counterproductive coping responses—and then revising them into more productive coping responses.
+That’s a major focus of my first book and now a major focus of my online program (Solving Your Adult ADHD Puzzle).